 - 15Mbps and above - optimal for households with multiple devices performing high-demand tasks simultaneously

-When calculating the speed you need for your internet plan, be sure to include all enabled devices.
+When calculating the upload and download speed you need from your wireless internet service provider, be sure to include all enabled devices.
 These may include laptops, smartphones, gaming consoles, tablets, and Smart TVs.

 Related: What Is Broadband?